pukkandan/youtube-dl/README.md

 * Fix age-gated videos by @blackjack4494

 #### 2020.10.17.02
-* Fix for issue with external downloaders introduced by [live chat](https://github.com/pukkandan/youtube-dl/pull/17)
+* Fix for issue with external downloaders introduced by [#17](https://github.com/pukkandan/youtube-dl/pull/17)

 #### 2020.09.23.00
-* Dropped [#8](https://github.com/pukkandan/youtube-dl/commit/5bc0c7eb03d132fa121462b73f836be8b422ae53).
-This has been fixed in the main repo
+* Dropped [#8](https://github.com/pukkandan/youtube-dl/pull/8).
+The issue this addresses has been fixed in the main repo

 #### 2020.09.22.00
-* Fix for youtube chapters extractor by @gschizas
+* Fix youtube chapters extractor by @gschizas
-* Fix for youtube description by @randombyte-developer
+* Fix youtube description by @randombyte-developer
-* Added embedding of thumbnails in mkv files by @MrDoritos
+* Fix embedding thumbnails in mkv by @MrDoritos
-* Fix for embedding thumbnail in mp3 by @pauldubois98
+* Fix embedding thumbnails in mp3 by @pauldubois98

 ### Other Changes

 #### 2020.10.17.00
-* Format Selection: Relaxed validation for format filters so that any arbitrary field can be now used
+* **Format Selection:** Any arbitrary field can be now used to filter formats in `-f`

 #### 2020.10.16.01
-* Format Sort: Changed default sort order.
-This version may select format that is different from previous versions, at the same settings
+* **Format Sort:** Changed default sort order.
+(Breaks backward compatibility)
-* Format Selection: 'bestvideo' and 'worstvideo' can now download formats that also has audio
+* **Format Selection:** 'bestvideo' and 'worstvideo' may now download formats that also has audio (Breaks backward compatibility)

 #### 2020.10.16.00
-* Format Sort: Added some new fields and renamed old fields
+* **Format Sort:** Added some new fields and renamed old fields (Breaks backward compatibility)

 #### 2020.09.22.00
 * Restructured README.md

 #### 2020.09.21.00
-* Created this fork, updated README.md and created version.txt
+* Created this fork

 # ABOUT THIS FORK